-Olifantsrus campsite in Etosha National Park in Namibia is the park’s newest camp and it’s a wonderfully different experience.
+Olifantsrus Camp in Etosha National Park in Namibia is the park’s newest campsite and it’s a wonderfully different experience.
 For the first time in Etosha’s history it’s a dedicated campsite, with not a chalet to be seen.
-And it’s in the western section of the park that was previously closed to ordinary tourists.
+And it’s in the western section that was previously closed to ordinary tourists.

 The second special thing about Olifantsrus was its magnificent dual-level hide jutting out over a manmade waterhole.
 A lot of the money to establish the camp seems to have come from the ‘American people’ through the Millennium Challenge Fund, and the hide is a well-designed gem resulting from this relationship.